 - Compliance with copyright laws is mandatory.
-The recording and publication of pre-recorded media like tapes, CDs, or other published or broadcast material may breach copyright laws.
-The same applies for all software supplied as part of the scope of delivery. - The designations SD, SDHC, SDXC, microSDHC and their associated logos are registered trademarks of SD-3C, LLC.
+The recording and publication of pre-recorded media like tapes, CDs or other published or broadcast material may breach copyright laws.
+The same applies for all software supplied in the scope of delivery. - The designations SD, SDHC, SDXC, microSDHC and their associated logos are registered trademarks of SD-3C, LLC.